 How is the rollout going in Africa?

-Who is holding up progress?
+What is holding up progress?

-Dangerous variants are also driving high-income countries to recommend booster doses, even as much of the world’s population has yet to receive their first dose of a COVID-19 vaccine.
+Dangerous variants are also driving high-income countries to recommend booster doses, even though much of the world’s population has yet to receive their first dose of a COVID-19 vaccine.
 At this rate, 60% of the world’s population live in countries that will not see widespread vaccination coverage until 2022 or later.
 If world leaders don’t start cooperating, working across borders, and taking the “global” part of this pandemic seriously, the world risks being stuck in an indefinite cycle of booster shots and uncertainty.

 Scaling up vaccine manufacturing in Africa